Amazon is playing a dominant role in product advertising and helping sellers to accelerate their sales.

 The SellerApp’s tool gives a score to a listing based on two important factors:

-The discoverability factor will look for the following aspects and gives a score accordingly.
+The discoverability factor will look for the following aspects and give a score accordingly.
 As far as this example listing is considered, here’s what the tool found:

 Let’s get into each aspect of discoverability in detail.

-Fulfilled by Amazon: The listing scored a total 10 because the seller is associated with FBA.
-Basically, an FBA seller gains more visibility, trust from potential buyers, and get a chance to win the buy box than other sellers who don’t.
+Fulfilled by Amazon: The listing scored a total of 10 because the seller is associated with FBA.
+An FBA seller gains more visibility, trust from potential buyers, and gets a chance to win the buy box than other sellers who don’t.

-ASIN Index: The listing also scored a total 10 on this factor because its ASIN was indexed.
-However, if your ASIN isn’t indexed, then it only means that there is no way your customers are able to find you.
+ASIN Index: The listing also scored a total of 10 on this factor because its ASIN was indexed.
+However, if your ASIN isn’t indexed, then it only means that there is no way your customers can find you.
 It is indeed a big problem, which required immediate fixation.

-Search Visibility: Now, this is where this listing failed completely.
+Search Visibility: Now, this is where this listing failed.
 It scored 0.
 It is a metric, which estimates the visibility of potential keywords.
-Since none of its keywords are in top 10 results, it scored 0 here.
+Since none of its keywords are in the top 10 results, it scored 0 here.
 The best part is that the tool gives additional tips to improve.

 Backend Keyword Characters: Again, the listing failed to make a good score for backend keywords.
 These keywords aren’t visible to the buyers but are as vital as your on-page keywords.
 These are usually the keywords that don’t fit into your copy and yet you want to be indexed for.

-The desirability factor will look for the following aspects and gives a score accordingly.
+The desirability factor will look for the following aspects and give a score accordingly.
 As far as this example listing is considered, here’s what the tool found:

 Let’s get into each aspect of desirability in detail.

-To increase your chances of ranking, we recommend you to keep 250 words minimum.
+To increase your chances of ranking, we recommend you keep 250 words minimum.